 Statistical analyses

 Due to non-linearity, we used generalized additive models to describe the relationships between mass-specific intake rate and growth rate, absorption efficiencies (including at the nutrient level), growth efficiency and nutrient retention times.
-Except for the two models (GE ~MSIR) and (GE ~GR) for which we use adaptive splines, all models operated under thin plate regression splines (Wood, 2003).
-Models diagnostics suggested the use of various families for conditional distributions of the response variables.
-Scaled Student’s t distributions were used for GR and GE.
+Except for the two models (GE ~MSIR) and (GE ~GR) for which we used adaptive splines, all models operated under thin plate regression splines (Wood, 2003).
+Model diagnostics suggested the use of different families for conditional distributions of the response variables: Scaled Student’s t distributions were used for GR and GE.
 We used the gamma distribution and the log link function for retention times, the classic Gaussian family for larvae and frass nutrient content, and beta distribution with logit link function for absorption efficiencies.
 Models were fitted using the mgcv package in R (Wood, 2017).

 Before fitting the models mentioned above, we removed outliers by using a very conservative threshold of